kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ## Monitoring Kin Payments
 These methods can be used to monitor the Kin payment that an account or multiple accounts are sending or receiving.

+SDKs designed for client apps such as iOS and Android can monitor the accounts associated with their local users, the Python SDK can monitor other users' accounts.
+This is currently unique the the Python SDK.
 **Currently, due to a bug on the blockchain frontend, the monitor may also return 1 tx that happened before the monitoring request**